elabit/robotmk/DEVELOPMENT.md

 ![Adding OMD_ROOT as workspace folder in VS Code](./img/vs_code_add_folder.png)

+- open the file you want to debug (from the CMK context)
+- Select Interpreter for workspace "cmk": `/omd/sites/cmk/bin/python3`

 You can now add breakpoints to the scripts in this folder to debug them.
 Also, only then the code completion (classes, functions, ...) works properly, because it works in the same Python context as Checkmk.

+### Debugging Rules

+Discovery Rule:

+-

+Do a `omd restart` if changes in the registration of rulesets are to be applied.

 ### Debugging Robotmk agent plugins

 Debugging `robotmk.py` and `robotmk-runner.py` from the devcontainer is not straightforward, because from the context of the `cmk` user, you are not able to access the Robotmk YML and log files.
 But it is possible (and very useful), if just do the following steps:

-* Fix the agent permissions:

-      task devc:fix-permissions

-  This script fixes the missing permissions to `/var/log/robotmk` and `/etc/check_mk/robotmk.yml`.
+* Fix the agent permissions manually by adjusting file permissions for `/var/log/robotmk` and `/etc/check_mk/robotmk.yml`.

 (The required modules for robotmk were installed during `postCreateCommand.sh`)